 In addition to their handiness, cassettes fitted perfectly well the radical and anti-establishment posture frequently associated with punk music.
 While some were worried by the potential impact of cassettes on the profitability of music - the same concerns would happen again, in the Internet era – its advocates considered, on the opposite, that this was a fantastic way to broadcast new creations.
 Such was the case with the Dead Kennedys.
 With their notoriously sarcastic mind, these Californian punk rockers would mock, in 1981, a famous anti-cassette campaign launched by the UK music industry.
 While its slogan said "home taping is killing music", the Dead Kens would write, on the cassette version of their In God We Trust, Inc. EP: "home taping is killing record industry profits!
 We left this side blank so you can help."

 Punk rock's great contribution to music, is about democratization.
 It helped disinhibiting amateur musicians, even those who couldn't sing, even those who weren't guitar virtuosos.
 It taught them that they had a right to participate to the great rock 'n' roll circus.
 And the cassette played a part in this.
 But it liberated much more than just the punk rockers.
-Across the 80's, audiocassettes facilitated the development of multiple underground subgenres, like metal, hardcore, or others, all too extreme, provocative or radical to benefit from any support from the press, the radio or the television.
+Across the 80's, audiocassettes accelerated the development of multiple underground subgenres, like metal, hardcore, or others, all too extreme, provocative or radical to benefit from any support from the press, the radio or the television.

-More generally, all those who were children or teenagers in the 80's have experimented its unlimited potential.
+More generally, all the children or teenagers in the 80's have experimented its unlimited potential.
 Many of them massively bought blank tapes to copy at minor cost the records of their friends, or to capture their own music.
 And even more listened to their favorite radio programs, to catch at exactly the right time their preferred songs, and to create their personal compilations, their own mixtapes.

 After its creation and commercialization in the 60's and 70's, the audiocassette reached its heydays in the 80's, a golden age related in a smart way in Nick Hornby's classic High Fidelity novel.
 This timing corresponded as well – and it is no coincidence – to the emergence of the mix culture, a new art of mixing and recycling existing songs, simultaneously developed in various genres like reggae and dub, disco, later on house, techno and rave music, and also rap.
 Largely funded on a do-it-yourself stance, the hip-hop culture was, actually, perfectly positioned to appropriate the cassette format.